Delivering Brisbane's Future Blueprint

 Brisbane's Future Blueprint was released in June 2018 following an overwhelming response from the community.
 More than 100,000 people had their say and put forward more than 15,000 ideas to improve our city.
 The document provided a plan with eight principles and 40 clear actions to guide decisions and make sure our friendly and liveable city thrives.

-Three months on, we have made great progress and are acting on our commitments to the community.
+To date, we have made great progress and are acting on our commitments to the community.
 Read about how we're delivering our plan.

 Improve the amenity of local retail villages with upgraded paths, trees, seating and lighting.